nalt1999/openFOAMSimulations/README.md

 # openFOAMSimulations
-Contains attempts at openFOAM simulations for aircraft design
+Contains attempts at openFOAM simulations for aircraft design.
+Work in progress for the most part.